phalcon-kit/docs/docs/phalcon-kit/web-server-setup.md

 ```

 This command will serve your application on http://localhost:8000,
-allowing you to access the Zemit Core Frontend module directly from your browser.
+allowing you to access the Phalcon Kit Frontend module directly from your browser.
 Keep in mind:

 - The PHP built-in server handles only one request at a time, operating in a single-threaded mode.
 This means that if one request is blocked, other requests will have to wait.
 - For comprehensive details and best practices about using PHP's built-in web server, please consult the [Official PHP documentation](https://www.php.net/manual/en/features.commandline.webserver.php){:target="_blank"}.